TechnoDiktator/healthcare-microservices-platform/Readme.md

 - MongoDB for doctor service data and analytics projections.
 - Kafka broker for asynchronous event streaming.
 - All Spring Boot services are containerized and joined on a Docker network.
+- Each service exposes Spring Boot Actuator endpoints for health and operational metrics.

 The analytics stack now persists event projections into MongoDB, allowing the Analytics Service to provide read models for: